-Excellent visibility enhancements.
-If you’re cycling in the early evening or dark- which is most likely when you cycle during winter– a few of these when combined with a High-Vis jacket will significantly improve your safety.
+If you’re cycling in early evening or dark- which is most likely when you cycle during winter– a few of these when combined with a High-Vis jacket will significantly improve your safety.
 They have (4) modes from quick flashing to continuously on.
 Fitting: Ensure that the thicker part faces towards the inside of the wheel (see pic) and use (2) small ratchet ties, attaching each to a different spoke in opposite directions to create tension forcing the flanges or “wings” of the device against the spokes to prevent them from poking out and catching on the forks.
 (2) Spoke Lights are positioned on opposite sides of the wheel hub are optimal, but you could just use a single one.
-I bought mine from Mountain Warehouse, but looks like they discontinued the item
+I bought mine from Mountain Warehouse, but they discontinued this item.

 Red Flashing Rear Lights:

-Avoid USB charged lights: it’s a common complaint that after charging a numerous times the charge doesn’t last longer than 30 minutes.
-Having lights you believe are working but aren’t is probably more dangerous than having no lights at all.
+Avoid USB charged lights: it’s a common complaint that after charging them numerous times the charge doesn’t last longer than 30 minutes.
+Having lights that you believe are working but aren’t is probably more dangerous than having no lights at all.

 Buy signal lights that use standard AA or AAA batteries: they last for ages before the batteries require changing.
-And I have used the ones pictured on the right on countless cycles in pouring rain and the rubber gasket protects them from water damage.
+I have used the ones pictured on the right on countless cycles in pouring rain and the rubber gasket protects them from water damage.

-I wear these on the band of my waist-bag and also fasten one on the spine of my Penny-Farthing using a silicone band.
+I fasten one to the spine of my Penny-Farthing using a silicone band.
 I bought the “Sport Direct” model lights- which have a rubber gasket to keep water out in even torrential rain- pictured at right from HERE